danReynolds/EARTH121/lessons/intro.md

 **Shields** = extensive and relatively flat expanses composed largely of crystalline, granite-like rocks.
 Some shield-rock is aged over 4 billion years.

-**Ocean Basisns** have topographic features, like the Mid-Atlantic Ridge and the East-Pacific Rise, which forms a continuous belt that winds around the globe.
+**Ocean Basins** have topographic features, like the Mid-Atlantic Ridge and the East-Pacific Rise, which forms a continuous belt that winds around the globe.
 Ridges consist of layers of volcanic rock that has been fractured and uplifted.

 **Continental slopes** = at edges of continents are shelves and steeper slopes.